What Is the Purpose of a Sinus Lift?

 What makes the sinus lift so revolutionary is that it makes it possible for many patients to have dental implants, when they previously had no other choice besides tolerating loose dentures.

-The surgeons at Innovative Implant and Oral Surgery, located in Feasterville, Pennsylvania, are highly skilled in performing dental sinus lifts.
+The surgeons at Innovative Implant and Oral Surgery, located in Newtown and Feasterville, Pennsylvania, are highly skilled in performing dental sinus lifts.
 We offer this comprehensive guide to better inform our patients about the procedure.

 Located immediately behind your cheeks and above your upper teeth are the maxillary sinuses – which are basically vacant air-filled spaces.
 Some of your upper teeth’s roots reach up into the maxillary sinuses, and when these teeth are removed, often just a shallow wall of bone is left behind.
 Because dental implants need bone to keep them in place, when that wall is not substantial enough, it is virtually impossible to insert implants securely.

 A successful, long-lasting dental implant hinges on the quality and quantity of jaw bone to which it will be attached.
 In the event of bone loss due to trauma and/or periodontal disease, a sinus lift raises the sinus floor and allows for new bone development.
 One of the most common bone grafting procedures for dental patients, the sinus lift bone graft procedure aims to grow bone in the floor of the sinus, enabling dental implants to be anchored in this new bone growth.

 Who Is a Candidate for a Sinus Lift?

 We may suggest a sinus lift if you:

 - Are missing a single tooth in the back of your jaw

 - Are missing multiple teeth in the back of your jaw